picimako/intellij-inspections/inspections/mockito.md

 ```

 ## Mockito cannot mock/spy final classes
-It is mostly valid for versions before 2.1.0 but can be used from 2.1.0 upwards, if that feature is enabled.
+It is mostly valid for versions before 2.1.0 but can be used from 2.1.0 upwards, if inline mocking is disabled.
 See related articles:
 - https://github.com/mockito/mockito/wiki/What's-new-in-Mockito-2#mock-the-unmockable-opt-in-mocking-of-final-classesmethods
 - https://www.baeldung.com/mockito-final-->

-This inspection supports only the annotation based mocking and spying, not the mock and spy methods called from Mockito.class.
+This inspection supports only the annotation based mocking and spying, not the mock and spy methods called from `org.mockito.Mockito`.

 **Template:**